Your captions look perfect inside CapCut.

 Frequently Asked Questions

-Why do my CapCut captions flicker only after exporting, not in preview?
+Why do my CapCut captions flicker only after exporting?

-Why do my captions look fine in CapCut but glitch on TikTok after uploading?
+Why do my captions look fine in CapCut but glitch on TikTok or Instagram?

-Can too many animations on one caption cause flickering in CapCut?
+Can too many caption animations cause flickering in CapCut?

-Why do my captions flicker when overlapping video transitions or effects?
+Why do captions flicker when they overlap effects or transitions?

-Could outdated graphics drivers cause random caption flickering in CapCut?
+Can outdated graphics drivers cause random caption glitches?

 Final Thoughts